clinicjs/node-clinic-flame/README.md

 Starts a process by using [0x](https://github.com/davidmarkclements/0x)

 0x will produce a file in the current working directory, with the process PID in its filename.
 The filepath relative to the current working directory will be the value in the callback.

-stdout, stderr, and stdin will be relayed to the calling process.
+`stdout`, `stderr`, and `stdin` will be relayed to the calling process.
 As will the `SIGINT` event.

 #### `flame.visualize(dataFilename, outputFilename, callback)`

 Will consume the datafile specified by `dataFilename`, this datafile will be produced by the sampler using `flame.collect`.

 `flame.visualize` will then output a standalone HTML file to `outputFilename`.
 When completed the `callback` will be called with no extra arguments, except a possible error.

 ## License
 [GPL 3.0](LICENSE)